rhyslwells/Data-Archive/content/standardised/Feature Importance.md

 Feature importance refers to ==techniques that assign scores to input features== (predictors) in a machine learning model to ==indicate their relative impact on the model's predictions.==

-Feature importance is typically assessed ==after== [[model training]].
+Feature importance is typically assessed ==after== [[Model Training]].
 It involves analyzing the trained model to determine the impact of each feature on the predictions.

 Feature importance helps in: